openrain/action_mailer_tls/README.markdown

 Books

-* Advanced Rails Recipes pg.
+* This gem was also featured in Advanced Rails Recipes pg.
 238, Recipe #47.

 Notes
 -----

-If you're running Rails >= 2.2.1 [RC2] and Ruby 1.8.7, you don't need this plugin.
+If you're running Rails >= 2.2.1 [RC2] and Ruby 1.8.7, you don't need this gem.
 Ruby 1.8.7 supports SMTP TLS and Rails 2.2.1 ships with an option to enable it if you're running Ruby 1.8.7.

   To set it all up, in config/initializers/smtp_gmail.rb, make sure to set `:enable_starttls_auto` to `true`.